About Norway Opening Universities (NOU)

 NOU is member of the following internationally oriented organizations:

-International Council for Open and Distance Education (ICDE), European Distance Education Network (EDEN), Research and Education Network (REN).
+European Association of Distance Teaching Universities (EADTU), International Council for Open and Distance Education (ICDE), European Distance Education Network (EDEN), Research and Education Network (REN).